Russia says it's willing to freeze nuclear arsenal to extend arms treaty with US

 "Russia proposes to extend the New START Treaty by one year and is ready, together with the United States, to make a political commitment to 'freeze' the number of nuclear warheads held by the parties for this period," the statement said.

-"This can be implemented strictly and exclusively if there is understanding that the 'freezing' of warheads will not be accompanied by any additional demands from the United States," it said.
+"This can be implemented strictly and exclusively if there is understanding that the 'freezing' of warheads will not be accompanied by any additional demands from the United States," it said, in reference to the US' rejection of Russian President Vladimir Putin's offer last week to extend the deal for a year without any preconditions.

-The Russian Foreign Ministry added that it expects to hear from Washington as soon as possible in regards to whether the deal "suits" the US side.

-Last week, the US rejected Russian President Vladimir Putin's offer to extend the deal for a year without any preconditions.
+On Tuesday, US State Department spokesperson Morgan Ortagus said: "We appreciate the Russian Federation's willingness to make progress on the issue of nuclear arms control."

+"The United States is prepared to meet immediately to finalize a verifiable agreement.
+We expect Russia to empower its diplomats to do the same," Ortagus added in a statement.

 The landmark New Strategic Arms Reduction Treaty, set to expire on February 5, is the last treaty between the US and Russia placing limits on the growth of the world's two largest nuclear arsenals since the US formally withdrew from the Intermediate Range Nuclear Forces treaty in August 2019.

-President Donald Trump has been urging his national security team to secure a nuclear deal with Russia before the November election, sources familiar with the efforts told CNN.
+US President Donald Trump has been urging his national security team to secure a nuclear deal with Russia before the November election, sources familiar with the efforts told CNN.

-He had initially wanted to bring China into the deal, but China has repeatedly rejected partaking in any discussions.
-Russia has now also rejected a number of US proposals to get it to agree to a series of additional commitments in order to renew New START.
+Trump's arms control envoy Marshall Billingslea previously told Russian newspaper Kommersant that if Russia doesn't agree to the deal before the election, the "entrance fee will rise," suggesting that the US would demand additional requirements to keep the deal alive or move forward without any treaty at all.

+Initially, Russia dismissed the idea to make any concessions to fit that time frame.

+Earlier this month, Putin indicated that he would be willing to work with Former Vice President Joe Biden on extending the deal if he won the presidential election, saying that he sees strategic treaties as "one of the potential points for cooperation."

+"Candidate Biden has publicly said that he is ready to extend New START or to conclude a new treaty on the limitation of strategic offensive arms," Putin said on October 7.
+"And this is already a very serious element of our possible cooperation in the future."

-On Friday, in a meeting with his advisers, Putin proposed to extend the nuclear arms reduction treaty for a year without preconditions.
+On Friday, in a meeting with his advisers, Putin had proposed to extend the nuclear arms reduction treaty for a year without preconditions.

 That proposal was swiftly rejected by the US with White House national security adviser Robert O'Brien calling the offer a "non-starter."